 Contractors and/or designers are not permitted to lien or otherwise encumber a property in the event of non-payment.
-In case of non-payment they may execute the guarantees put in place (eg bank guarantees) or resort to court asking for compensation for their damages.
+In case of non-payment they may execute the guarantees put in place (ie, bank guarantees) or resort to asking the courts for compensation for their damages.